About St Peter's Basilica

 Several generations of great masters worked on the creation: Bramante, Raphael, Michelangelo, Bernini.
 Capacity is about 15,000 people + 60 thousand square in front of the Basilica.

 Once upon a time, the gardens of the circus of Nero were located (he left an obelisk from Heliopolis, which to this day stands on St. Peter's Square.
 The first basilica was built in 326, during the reign of the first Christian emperor Constantine.
+In 1506, the project was approved by the architect Donato Bramante, one of the founders of the architecture of Roman classicism in the 16th century.

 The dome of the cathedral rises to a height of 136.57 meters from the floor of the basilica to the top of the crowning cross.
 It is the tallest dome in the world, with an inner diameter of 41.47 m.